tank0nf/parisc-website/source/qemu.rst

 - LASI NIC emulation and NCR 710 emulation is needed in order to be able to boot older HP-UX releases.

+- Even physical HP machines were not able to boot every HP-UX 11 minor version.
+The HP support matrix at http://hpe.com/info/hpuxservermatrix gives you an overview.

 - `Astrobaby wrote about his test results.  <https://astr0baby.wordpress.com/2019/04/28/running-hp-ux-11-11-on-qemu-system-hp>`__